wikimedia/operations-deployment-charts/charts/kafka-dev/README.md

 in values.yaml.

-External Kafka clients will need to connect to localhost:<kafka_advertised_port>.
+External Kafka clients will need to connect to localhost:<kafka_external_port>.

 Or helm install this chart with --set kafka.advertised_host_name=localhost